 Learn more about the Waste Wise Cities initiative.

 News and Stories

 Featured Stories & Videos

 Donors and partners

-Together with local authorities from all around the world, UN-Habitat is putting waste management on the agenda through it’s Waste Wise Cities Campaign, which is promoting principles for a sustainable integrated solid waste management system.
+Together with local authorities from all around the world, UN-Habitat is putting waste management on the agenda through its Waste Wise Cities programme, which is promoting principles for a sustainable integrated solid waste management system.

-As a regional chapter of this campaign, Africa Clean Cities Platform, is supporting local authorities in Africa to improve their solid waste management through capacity building and knowledge sharing.
-This successful platform was created together with the Ministry of the Environment Japan, Japan International Corporation Agency, Yokohama City and UN Environment.
+Another waste management initiative, African Clean Cities Platform, is supporting local authorities in African continent to improve their solid waste management through knowledge and good practices sharing and investment promotion.
+This successful platform was created together with the Ministry of the Environment, Japan, Japan International Corporation Agency, Yokohama City and UN Environment.

 UN-Habitat is currently also cooperating with UN Environment on tackling Marine Litter through improved solid waste management in the World’s Cities, being a member of the Global Partnership on Marine Litter.

 Another area of cooperation lies within the monitoring of waste-related Sustainable Development Goals (SDG) Indicators.
 Being the custodian agency for SDG 11.6.1.
 “Proportion of municipal solid waste regularly collected and managed in a controlled facility” UN-Habitat partnered with the custodian agencies of other waste related SDG-indicators and international experts for a “Joint Programme on Waste Related SDG Indicators Monitoring and Capacity Development”.
 As part of this programme, the SDG monitoring methodology is being developed and tested jointly with UN Environment, the United Nations Statistics Division (UNSD), the International Solid Waste Association (ISWA), GIZ, University of Leeds, wasteware and Swiss Federal Institute of Aquatic Science and Technology (Eawag).